VikramPochampally/julien.tiron-silabs.com/README.md

 [INFO][brro]: Wisun bootstrap ready
 ```

 - At this step, **retrieve the Wi-SUN network name and the border router IPv6 address** from the traces.
 You can also verify that the Wi-SUN regulatory domain, operating class and operating mode match the configuration you want to use.
-Finally, if you want to export Wi-SUN radio traces, you need the **"GAK"** key and **"key index set"**.
+Finally, if you want to export Wi-SUN radio traces to Wireshark, you need the **"GAK"** key and **"key index set"**.
 More information in the [**Export Wi-SUN Traces to Wireshark**](#export-wi-sun-traces-to-wireshark) section.

 In the trace above, the network name is `Wi-SUN Network BD45`, the border router IP address is `fe80::20d:6fff:fe20:bd45`, the GAK key is `23:94:39:06:65:ff:2e:27:5a:16:f0:e1:02:1e:00:b2` and the key index set is `1`.